 It turned out, I was also the secretary from hell - definitely not by intention.
 The first three months were always my favorite at a new job because they chalked up my mistakes to being new.
-My worst fear (and still is today) was filing.
+My worst fear (and still is today) - filing.
 I knew if I filed something, chances were, I would never see it again.

 After I met my husband, Abe, things changed.
 He had a good job, saw I had talent and I was able to stay home and teach myself how to paint.
 To make things easier on myself, I started with the very difficult and exacting medium of egg tempera, which I loved and took to like a duck to water.
 Eventually had a couple of sold out exhibitions at a prestigious gallery in Montreal.

 People were asking for prints of my work, so around the late 1980's we formed Turtle Hill Productions (so named because in Vermont turtles come up from the lake every June to lay their eggs on our lawn) and decided to go on the road doing high-end art and craft shows.
 We trundled up and down the east coast and over towards the mid-west selling my art.
-The market was good and we met great people, fellow craftsmen/women, great artists and customers along the way.
-It was lucrative but a hard way to make a living, especially grueling for me because I'm like a sponge and absorb every noise and light.
+The market was good and we met great people, fellow craftsmen/women, fabulous artists and customers along the way.
+It was lucrative, but a hard way to make a living, especially grueling for me because I'm like a sponge and absorb every noise and light.
 Trying to sleep at night in a strange motel room, I always had the feeling there was a party going on in my head that I didn't want to be at.
 In between shows, I painted commissions and new images.

 It's been a labor of learning, much anxiety and dedication.
 I do hope you enjoy it.
 If you would like to leave a comment, please do.
 I really appreciate hearing from readers.

 And just a word about writing.
 All through the process I often thought, what a privilege it is to have the time to write and be able to enter a world of my own making and hang with characters that I came to think of as friends.
 Strange as it may sound, it's hard to leave that world when the book is finished.
-For a long time afterward, I kept thinking how I wanted to go back to Silverbrook and be part of it again.
+For a long time afterward, I kept thinking how I wanted to go back and be part of it again.